hcussi/python-interview/README.md

 - Python 3.11

 Miniconda is used to create virtual environments.
 Check the `requirements.txt` file in order to build one for your one.
-You will see many dependencies that are not used in the code base but are added by default by `conda`, fee free to remove those.
+You will see many dependencies that are not used in the code base but are added by default by `conda`, feel free to remove those.

 #### Setting up